Indiana University

 http://www.indiana.edu/

 The protocol specifies how information from the link is transferred.
 The protocol used for web resources is HyperText Transfer Protocol (HTTP).
-Other protocols compatible with most web browsers include FTP, telnet, newsgroups, and Gopher.
+Other protocols compatible with most web browsers include HTTPS, FTP, telnet, newsgroups, and Gopher.
 The protocol is followed by a colon, two slashes, and then the domain name.
 The domain name is the computer on which the resource is located.
 Links to particular files or subdirectories may be further specified after the domain name.
-The directory names are separated by single forward slashes.
+Directory names are separated by single forward slashes.

-This is document adnz in domain all.
+This is document adnz in the Knowledge Base.

-Last modified on May 09, 2008.
+Last modified on 2021-09-08 10:21:36.